Zero Gravitas

 Yoga doesn’t need to be fancy.
 It needs to work.

-Drawing on a combination of traditional yoga and modern science, my instruction always has efficacy at its core; I pass on what has worked best for me.
-Informed by my background in endurance sports and martial arts, I build resilience, concentration, and sensitivity in my practices, since my experience is that the greatest joy comes from simple, honest work towards inner peace.
+Drawing on a combination of traditional yoga and modern science, my approach always has efficacy at its core; I share what has worked best in my own practice.
+Informed by a background in endurance sports and martial arts, I aim to build resilience, concentration, and sensitivity in my classes, since my experience is that the greatest joy comes from simple, honest work towards inner peace.

 Zero Gravitas.
 This is my commitment to life.